ElektraInitiative/PermaplanT/doc/meetings/2023_03_30_polyculture.md

    - [Kaggle](https://www.kaggle.com/datasets/aramacus/companion-plants) uses [Wikipedia](https://en.wikipedia.org/wiki/List_of_companion_plants)

    Then a collection of relationships in the following format is created.
    You can find the document [here](https://docs.google.com/spreadsheets/d/1jtsng8H4SkwK2gxK_qF1XkC0ygpjXZgMUKKj1x3TA9M/).
+   The left and right side of a relationship are plants where the order doesn't make a difference.
+   E.g. the relationship `A companion B` is identical to `B companion A` so only one of them should be added.

    - Left side
      - Common name